-When your child receives a diagnosis of ADHD, it can feel heart-wrenching.
+When your child struggles to focus and learn in school, it can feel heart-wrenching.
 You worry that your child won’t be able to meet his goals, that you’ve failed him by not getting him tested sooner, and you feel TERRIBLE about how many times you lost your temper with him.

 But here’s the thing: